victorfaurschou/electricity-cost-dkk/README.md

 poetry run electricity-cost-dkk
 ```

 By default, the tool fetches today's prices.
-To fetch prices for a different date, provide a YYYY-MM-DD date instead - any date up to tomorrow's (Nord Pool doesn't publish further ahead).
+To fetch prices for a different date, provide a YYYY-MM-DD date instead - any date from the last 62 days up to tomorrow's.

 #### Output